brunosan/Gain-Index-Site/README.md

 Updating libmapnik2 / libmapnik2-dev
 ------------------------------------

-As a result of the issue dicussed in the requirements ("Modern version of libsqlite3") if you upgrade libmapnik2 you must [rebuild the sqlite plugin](https://github.com/springmeyer/sqlite3-mapnik) and then rebuild node_modules
+As a result of the issue dicussed in the requirements ("Modern version of libsqlite3") if you upgrade libmapnik2 you must [rebuild the sqlite plugin](https://github.com/springmeyer/sqlite3-mapnik) and then rebuild node_modules.
+This is specific to Linux installations, particularly on Ubuntu Lucid LTS.

 Uninstalling
 ------------